Visit King's FAQs

 Where can I buy tickets?
 Can we attend Evensong?
 Do you welcome group visits?
 Read our frequently-asked questions below.

-The Chapel will reopen to visitors once again from Tuesday 18th May.
 Please see our opening times calendar for further details.

 We encourage tickets to purchased online and in advance, as we can not guarantee availability on the day.
 If you wish to purchase tickets in person, please visit King's College Visitor Centre on King's Parade, located opposite the main entrance of the College.
 All visits are timed entry.